Bit20-Creative-Group/Graphene-Gateway/README.md

-# Graphene-Python-Gateway
+# YieldBot
-An Open Source Gateway for BitShares/Graphene Blockchains
+An Free Gateway and automated portfolio manager for BitShares/Graphene Blockchains.

     ╔══════════════════════════╗
     ║ ╔═╗┬─┐┌─┐┌─┐┬ ┬┌─┐┌┐┌┌─┐ ║